 Anesthesia.
 Benefits are provided for anesthesia and its administration during a covered medical or surgical procedure in an appropriate treatment setting.

 Assistant Surgeon.
 Benefits are provided for surgical assistance by a Physician or physician assistant (PA).
-The benefit payable will be based on 20% of the Allowable Charge for the corresponding surgery.

 Preauthorization is required for inpatient admissions and some surgical services.